cptmadman121/visual_companion/TrayVisionPrompt/README.md

 - Global hotkeys for each prompt; per-prompt activation: Capture Screen, Foreground Selection, or Text Dialog.
 - Annotation overlay for screen capture (select area, draw/undo, reset, confirm/cancel).
 - OpenAI-compatible clients: Ollama, vLLM, llama.cpp; optional OCR fallback when vision is disabled.
+- Instant feedback on hotkeys: yellow dot appears immediately when a hotkey is pressed; turns green while the request is sent to the LLM.
+- Tray menu prompts fall back to clipboard input/output, so Electron apps and browsers work reliably.
 - Configuration and logs stored under `%APPDATA%\deskLLM`.

 **What’s New**